-The “Observatory Europe-Afrique 2030” is independent from any commercial or non-commercial business or organization whatsoever.
+The “Observatory Europe-Afrique 2030” is an association independent from any commercial or non-commercial business or organization whatsoever.
 A team of experts contributes to its developments.

 Christian Delavelle created the Observatory in 2016 .
 For eight years, he was cost-control engineer and then project engineer in two Oil & Gas engineering companies.
 Then, manager at the consulting department of Taylor Nelson Sofres Group, he conducted numerous strategic studies in sectors as mechanical equipment, steel making, textiles, energy, electronics, automotive, aerospace and green technologies.
 He worked in a dozen African countries on missions for the World Bank, the UNIDO and the European Commission.
 In 2003, he created AJI-Europe, company specializing in strategic consulting for “clean transportation”.

 Jean-Raphaël Chaponnière, specialist of Asia-Africa relations.
 Research engineer at CNRS, invited researcher at the Institute of South East Asian Studies (Singapour), at Euro Asia Center (Insead), expert at National Economic and Social Development Board and administrator at UNIDO (Vienna).
 He was economic advisor at the french embassy in Korea and Turkey.
 He is member of Asie21-Futuribles.